 And of course, I don’t want to leave out the classic Rubik’s Cube.
 This little cube can entertain a determined kid for hours.

 For the Whole Family

 We like to bring some games along on trips.
-These two are great for airports, airplanes (there is plenty of room on a tray table for either one), and during down times in your hotel.
+These are great for airports, airplanes (there is plenty of room on a tray table for any of them), or during down times in your hotel.